-HomeProtect is pleased to be one of the first UK home insurance providers to offer flood insurance as part of Flood Re.
-Launching on Monday, 4th April 2016, the Government-backed reinsurance scheme will enable us to offer more affordable flood insurance to properties in high flood risk areas across the UK.
+HomeProtect is pleased to have been one of the first UK home insurance providers to offer flood insurance as part of Flood Re.
+Launched on Monday, 4 April 2016, the Government-backed reinsurance scheme enables us to offer more affordable flood insurance to properties in high flood risk areas across the UK.

-We met up with Flood Re's Director of Operations last week.
+We met up with Flood Re's Director of Operations soon after its launch.
 Find out what he had to say in the video below!

 In this video you’ll find out:

-- How Flood Re was set up, and how it will work for you
+- How Flood Re was set up, and how it work for you.

 Plus, we chat to Andrea, whose Keswick home was flooded in December 2015.
 Learn what happened to Andrea’s property, how she is still dealing with the fallout several months later, and why she thinks that Flood Re will be able to help her get back on track.